BIOE 219: Fundamentals of Regeneration Biology

-Elizabeth Gilbert, "Your elusive creative genius". (link)
+Elizabeth Gilbert, "Your elusive creative genius". (video)

-Richard Hamming, "You and your research". (link)
+Richard Hamming, "You and your research". (read)

-Albert Einstein, "Principles of research". (link)
+Albert Einstein, "Principles of research". (read)